 Finding the Voice of the Customer in the Digital Economy

 Today’s customers are talking — and their voices have crescendoed to a roar.
-Over the last decade alone, customers been given a colossal platform to be heard and to influence others.
-Through social media and online review platforms, customer sentiment manifests in pictures, videos and blog posts that go viral daily.
+Over the last decade alone, they’ve been given a colossal platform to be heard and to influence others.
+Through social media and online review platforms, their customer sentiments manifest through pictures, videos and blog posts that go viral daily.
 And in seemingly snap decisions, the digital economy gets behind certain brands and abandons others.

 So, how loud is it?

-According to a Zendesk study, 58% of consumers say they’re more likely to spread the word about their customer experiences today than they were five years ago.
-And 45% of them take to social media to leave specifically negative reviews.
-Online reviews have influenced 88% of consumers when making buying decisions, showing just how high the stakes can be when customers have subpar experiences.
+58% of consumers say they’re more likely to spread the word about their customer experiences today than they were 5 years ago, according to a Zendesk study.
+45% of them take to social media to leave specifically negative reviews.
+And 88% say they have been influenced by online reviews when making buying decisions, showing just how high the stakes can be when customers have subpar experiences.

 What about the rate of influence?
-A study from BrightLocal found that the majority of customers only needed to read four to six online reviews before deciding to trust a business last year — proof that just a few customers can tip the scale in favor of or against your brand.
+A study from BrightLocal found that the majority of customers only needed to read 4-6 online reviews before deciding to trust a business last year — proof that just a few customers can tip the scale in favor of or against your brand.

-To demonstrate the real estate that consumers occupy in today’s digital economy, let's take a look at how many Americans are using social media outlets in 2017.
+To demonstrate the real estate that consumers occupy in today’s digital economy, here’s a look at how many Americans are using social media outlets in 2017:

-As Figure 1 shows, 81% of the U.S. population are currently using some form of social media, a dramatic increase from 24% just eight years ago.
+Figure 1 shows social media usage trends from 2008-2017.
+81% of the U.S. population are currently using some form of social media, a dramatic increase from 24% just 8 years ago.

-In this new maze of constant sharing on numerous outlets — many voices at one time — businesses are challenged to not only pinpoint where the voices are coming from and what they’re saying, but to lasso them all into a central location and glean insights.
-Finding the voice of the customer in the digital economy and knowing how to make data meaningful will change the way businesses compete to stay alive.
+In this new maze of constant sharing on numerous outlets — so many voices at one time —businesses are now challenged to not only pinpoint where the voices are coming from and what they’re saying, but to lasso them all into a central location and glean insights.
+Finding the voice of the customer in the digital economy and knowing how to make this data meaningful will change the way businesses compete to stay alive.

-The Voice of the Customer, or VOC, is a process by which feedback is collected about the experiences customers have with products and services — as well as their preferences for future interactions.
-VOC collection through surveys, customer interviews and the like has been a traditional way of starting a dialogue with customers, and the majority of today’s businesses have VOC programs in place.
+The voice of the customer, or VoC, is a process by which feedback is collected about the experiences customers have with products and services, as well as their preferences for future interactions.
+VoC collection through surveys, customer interviews and the like has always been a traditional way of starting a dialogue with customers, and the majority of today’s businesses have VoC programs in place.

 Sorting through the noise with data

-To capitalize on this, businesses should build a data strategy team dedicated to gathering and interpreting information.
+To capitalize on this opportunity, businesses should build a data strategy team dedicated to gathering and interpreting data.
 The best teams will arm themselves with industry trends, the organization’s past performance and customer feedback.
 And technology is ripe with opportunity.
-Social media data from a cloud-hosted location can be populated to custom analytics dashboards and built on top of data visualization systems such as Microsoft Power BI.
-This would enable teams to see and interpret customer sentiments, as well as identify new patterns.
+Social media data from a cloud-hosted location can be populated to custom analytics dashboards and built on top of data visualization systems like Microsoft Power BI.
+This would enable teams to see and interpret customer sentiments as well as identify new patterns.

 The competitive landscape for data intelligence will widen.
 Research from Harvard Business Review reveals a massive upsurge in predictive analytics and other analytics tools in just a two-year span.

-As shown in Figure 2, the use of predictive analytics and data discovery and visualization will soar to 70% and higher.
-While respondents to the Harvard Business Review study indicated that usage of dashboards and reports will lessen, they will still remain the most commonly used analytics tools, at 78%.
+Figure two shows business’ usage of data analytics tools in 2015 compared to expected usage in 2017.
+Predictive analytics and data discovery and visualization will soar to 70% and higher.
+While respondents indicated that usage of dashboards and reports will lessen, at 78%, it will remain the most commonly used analytics tool compared to the others.

 Turning insight into innovation

-“Digital transformation revolves around a relentless focus on customer engagement and designing your products around customers’ needs,” says Raheel Retiwalla, director of digital business at BlueMetal, an Insight company.
+“Digital transformation revolves around a relentless focus on customer engagement and designing your products around customers’ needs,” Says Raheel Retiwalla, Director of Digital Business at BlueMetal.
 The key takeaway here is that the data isn’t enough.
 Even with the most robust data, businesses will only succeed if they have the internal ability to change or innovate parts of the business to meet customer expectations.
-“If your customer wants to go to Mars, you’d better be able to build a spaceship,” Retiwalla says.
+“If your customer wants to go to Mars, you’d better be able to build a spaceship,” he says.

 Businesses should consider a few key factors when innovating their products and services:

-Like a good friend who knows our interests and likes, creating personalized experiences through recommendation engines strengthens the “bond” that customers have with businesses.
-Amazon is one of the most notable success stories, leveraging recommendation engines and the “wisdom of the crowds” to create a fine-tuned shopping experience that's bulldozing the competition.
+Personalization – Like a good friend who knows our interests and likes, creating personalized experiences through recommendation engines strengthens the “bond” that customers have with businesses.
+Amazon is one of the most notable success stories, leveraging recommendation engines and the “wisdom of the crowds” to create a fine-tuned shopping experience.

-It’s no longer enough for products and services to deliver on the bare essentials.
-The customer experience is colliding with the entertainment industry, and the more customers are amused and entertained by the digital economy (while benefiting from it), the more likely they’ll share their experiences with others.
-Ninantic’s mobile app Pokémon GO, which uses augmented reality and GPS coordinates of real locations, was the most downloaded app of any other in its first week of release.
+Entertainment – It’s no longer enough for products and services to deliver on the bare essentials.
+The customer experience is colliding with the entertainment industry, and the more customers are amused and entertained by the digital economy (while benefiting from it), the more likely they’ll be to share their experiences with others.
+Ninantic’s mobile app Pokémon GO, which uses augmented reality and GPS coordinates of real locations — was the most downloaded app of any other in its first week of release.